simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 Adding IdPs to the SP
 ---------------------

 The service provider you are configuring needs to know about the identity providers you are going to connect to it.
-This is configured by metadata stored in `metadata/saml20-idp-remote.php` and `metadata/shib13-idp-remote.php`.
+This is configured by metadata stored in `metadata/saml20-idp-remote.php`.
 This is a minimal example of a `metadata/saml20-idp-remote.php` metadata file:

     <?php